CISCO trends in networks. Workload, multicloud network strategyMaria Cruz Alcocer

 - Workplace: allow safe return to local workspaces.

 - Operations – Automation of operations for faster recovery.

 - Operations: Leveraging AI-powered network analytics for smarter insights.

-IT leaders are using cloud services as a means to improve business resilience in the aftermath of the global pandemic.
-This includes increased adoption of a multi-cloud model (distribution of applications, workloads, and data between local data centers and public cloud providers) to reduce costs, increase flexibility, and protect and distribute the risk of catastrophic failure.
+IT leaders use cloud services as a means to improve business resilience in the wake of the global pandemic.
+This includes increased adoption of a multicloud model (distribution of applications, workloads and data between local data centers and public cloud providers) to reduce costs, increase flexibility and protect and distribute the risk of catastrophic failure.

-Successful multicloud networking strategies are based on three main pillars:
+The multicloud networking strategies Successful projects are based on three main pillars:

 - Workload – Adopt a cloud operating model to simplify policies, security, and management of workloads and services in on-premises data centers, multiple disparate clouds, and other computing environments.

-- Security: Reduce the risk associated with users, devices and applications spread across multiple clouds and other computing environments.
+- Security : Reduce risk associated with users, devices, and applications spread across multiple clouds and other computing environments.

 See the full CISCO report

 Portfolio CISCO multicloud